Merovius/website-review/content/posts/2019-06-12-birdseye-go.markdown

 six months.
 At the time I wrote this post, the newest release was version `1.12`.

-The domain of the spec are
+The domain of the spec are:

 * The grammar of the language
 * Types, values and their semantics